CatchRelease/crorm/README.md

 `destroy()` - Marks the current instance as destroyed.
 Calls an onDestroy to be overridden to save on the backend and update the store.

-`onCreate(instance, props, dispatch)` - Override to define what happens on create.
+`onCreate(instance, createProps, dispatch)` - Override to define what happens on create.

-`onSave(instance, dispatch)` - Override to define what happens on save.
+`onSave(instance, allProps, dispatch)` - Override to define what happens on save.

-`onUpdate(instance, props, dispatch)` - Override to define what happens on update.
+`onUpdate(instance, updateProps, dispatch)` - Override to define what happens on update.

 `onDestroy(instance, dispatch)` - Override to define what happens on destroy.